G

 This article explains the definition, incidence by surgical type, difficulties in intraocular pressure measurement, precautions for drug therapy, and stepwise treatment strategies including tube shunt surgery for secondary glaucoma occurring after corneal transplantation (PKP, DSAEK, DMEK).

-A glaucoma drainage device (GDD) is an implant consisting of a tube and a plate, and is a surgical option for refractory glaucoma when trabeculectomy is difficult.
-This article explains the domestically approved devices (Baerveldt® and Ahmed®), surgical techniques, evidence from TVT/PTVT studies, and pediatric indications.
+A glaucoma drainage device (GDD) is an implant consisting of a tube and a plate, serving as a surgical option for refractory glaucoma when trabeculectomy is difficult.
+This article explains domestically approved devices such as Baerveldt® and Ahmed®, surgical techniques, evidence from TVT/PTVT studies, and pediatric indications.

 This article explains the etiology, diagnosis, and treatment of pseudophakic glaucoma and aphakic glaucoma that occur after cataract surgery.
 It covers various mechanisms of intraocular pressure elevation, including retained ophthalmic viscosurgical devices (OVD), steroid-induced glaucoma, UGH syndrome, iris chafing, lens particles, pupillary block, and pigment dispersion.
 It details pharmacotherapy, including contraindications for Eybelis, and surgical indications.